itsUdit24/wallet-tracker-rn-app/README.md

-# 🪙 Wallet Tracker - A Full-Stack Expense Tracker App
+# 🪙 Wallet Tracker - Expenditure Tracker with R.N & Express 💸

 Welcome to Wallet Tracker, a modern, mobile-first application designed to help you manage your finances with ease.
 This full-stack project features a secure backend API and an intuitive React Native mobile application, allowing users to track their income and expenses seamlessly.